rualark/Recall/README.md

 These unique associations become the key to unlock your encrypted data, ensuring only you can access it.
 It’s a password method tailored specifically to how your mind naturally works.

-To unlock your encrypted data, you create correct pairs of questions and answers:
+To unlock your encrypted data, you find the right answer for each question:

 ![Recaller screenshot](https://docs.google.com/drawings/d/1-s89yhQ6oZJR4buUV-AfZiEs5Lfa2pzW7ItOrGOJdbM/pub?w=672&h=504)